 Navigation: USING REPORTS >

-ACCOUNTS can memorize most built-in reports (or ones built directly with the Database ⇒ SQL Select menu option), for later re-use.
+ACCOUNTS can memorize most built-in reports (or ones built directly with the Database ⇒ SQL Select menu option or the Reports ⇒ Custom Reports menu option), for later re-use.
 There are just a few reports (ones that aren't run directly from the Reports menu options, like cheque printing) that cannot be memorized.

-This is done with the Memorize button on the report-viewing window, or the Memorize Report button on the SQL Select window.
+This is done with the Memorize button on the report-viewing window, or the Memorize Report button on the SQL Select window, or the Memorize button the Custom Reports window.
 When you use Memorize from the report-viewing window, it also memorizes any custom Sort or Filter you have added to the report.
 When you then re-run this memorized report, that same Sort and/or Filter will be automatically re-applied.

 For built-in reports, memorizing the Sort and Filter is the main purpose of memorizing reports.
 And because of this, if a report does not allow for sorting or filtering, or you have not used either Sort or Filter, it will not allow itself to be memorized either, because there is nothing to gain from doing so.